a11ywatch/rust-to-npm/README.md

 1. `pre-install` script that builds the rust project to the OS.
 1. `start` script that executes the binary easily in nodejs.
 1. `uninstall` script that removes the binary.
-1. [TODO] send all rust files that build the project without need for `crate`.
-   We have this working on another project, plan is to make this optional between `crate` installs or local for size.

 Here is an example of the output from the Cargo.toml to package.json file in the repo.